Sup2point0/Assort/kenzokinetics/structures/polymers/readme.md

 # Polymers

-Polymers are a special class of compounds which involve repeating units that can extend infinitely long.
+A special class of compounds which involve repeating units that can extend infinitely long.

 <br>